marchannappel-old/dmtools/docs/manual/Notes.md

   - Missing ManyToMany(mappedby) to Campaign
 - Character
   - Missing ManyToMany(mappedby) to Campaign
+  - Missing OneToOne to Background
 - NPC
   - Missing ManyToMany(mappedby) to Campaign
   - Missing ManyToMany(mappedby) to Encounter
+  - Missing OneToOne to Background